POrtable WEigher for Railway VEhicles - POWERVE

 Many Wheelset Kits can be used together, up to a maximum of 6, with the same Control System.

 POWERVE allows an easy interface with Management Systems, so that it can be included in the investments of the National Plan Industry 4.0.
-In Italy, this allows to benefit from the corresponding incentives provided, in the form of an hyper amortization rate of 250%.
+In Italy, this may allow to benefit from the corresponding incentives provided.

 Awarded by SME Instrument